MaisonetteWorld/slate/source/index.html.md

 # Minis

-Update a mini.
-Users can update their own minis, admins can update minis for others.
+Create a mini.
+Any user can create a mini of their own, admins can create minis for other users.

 ## Create a mini